mikesmullin/async2/README.md

- * **great another high horsed coffeescripter!** i just prefer to author in coffee. the .js and .js.min versions are in here too. in fact it is backward-compatible with async.js; can do all the same things you'd want, but in less lines of .js less bytes i should say; its a minimalist implementation with some improvements.
+ * **great another high horsed coffeescripter!** i just prefer to author in coffee. the .js and .js.min versions are in here too. it can do all the same things you'd want. in fact it is partially backward-compatible with async.js syntax. but in less lines of .js less bytes i should say; its a minimalist implementation with some improvements.